Pressure on NHS Services

 PAGB research has found that 36% of people who go to the GP with cold or flu symptoms do so because they need or want antibiotics.
 Giving people antibiotics for coughs and colds is not only a waste of NHS money and a contributing factor to antimicrobial resistance, it reinforces the behaviour, meaning that those people will expect antibiotics for the same condition next time.
 This needs to change and NICE guidance on respiratory tract infections explicitly states that GPs should delay giving patients antibiotics for colds and flu.

 PAGB supports the Antibiotic Guardian campaign, and campaigns that seek to raise awareness of antimicroial resistance including World Antibiotics Awareness Week and the European Antibiotics Awareness Day.

 Self Care Continuum

-The self care continuum, developed by Dr Pete Smith for the Self Care Forum, illustrates the sliding scale of self care in the UK, starting with the individual responsibility people take in making daily choices about their lifestyle, such as brushing their teeth, eating healthily or choosing to do exercise.
-At the opposite end of the scale is major trauma where responsibility for care is entirely in the hands of the healthcare professionals, until the start of recovery when self care can emerge again.
+The self care continuum, developed by Dr Pete Smith for the Self Care Forum, illustrates how self care is relevant at all stages of healthcare, from the individual responsibility people take in making daily choices about their lifestyle, such as brushing their teeth, eating healthily or choosing to do exercise to recovery after major trauma.
+PAGB’s focus is on empowering people to self care for self-treatable conditions.